Caltech campus

 Is Caltech Ivy League?

-No, but academically as selective (or more selective) than top Ivy League schools.
-Caltech has one of the lowest acceptance rates globally.
+No, Caltech is not Ivy League, but it is academically as selective (or more selective) than top Ivy League schools.

 Does Caltech offer business or MBA programs?

-No. Caltech is a specialist STEM institution.
-It does not offer business, law, medicine, or traditional humanities programs.
+No. Caltech is a specialist STEM institution and does not offer business, law, or traditional humanities programs.

 Often yes.
-Many PhD programs at Caltech offer full funding with stipend support, depending on the program.
+Many PhD programs at Caltech offer full funding with stipend support.

 Is Pasadena expensive?